 Wiley College is also committed to protecting victims from any further harm.
 In incidents involving students, Student Affairs may issue a temporary no-contact order pending the outcome of any conduct proceeding.
 If a protection order is issued from a criminal court, Wiley College is committed to ensuring that any such order is fully upheld on all institutionally owned and controlled property.
-If Campus Security is alerted to any such orders, a photo of the accused is requested.
-Officers will be placed on heightened alert and if the individual is seen on or near the campus, the Marshall Police Department are notified to assist in the matter.
+If Campus Police is alerted to any such orders, a photo of the accused is requested.
+Officers will be placed on heightened alert and if the individual is seen on or near the campus, the Wiley College Police Department is notified to assist in the matter.